 27th Feb: 1st Annual Steeleye Span Invitational Darts Tournament !

 There was also a US running of the event and a second in 1975 but we don't know the date of that one.
-For teh record Peter Knight was the keen darts player in the band!
+For the record Peter Knight was the keen darts player in the band!
 The event was also used to promote the forthcoming album - Now We are Six.
 The same event was run in America and Australia as well with Steeleye winning every time.

 Arguably the bands breakthrough Album as it becomes the biggest hit so far and reaches No. 13 on the UK Charts on the 23rd March.

 It has the debut of Nigel Pegrum on drums and it famously features David Bowie on Sax on 'To Know Him is to Love Him'.
 Although seemingly out of place the song reflects the 'Rockers Encore' that the band was playing at the time.
-The US LP version of 'Thomas the Ryhmer' is a 3:14 (radio friendly) version with the BGO CD reissue now including the 6:44 version.
-Produced by Steeleye/Robin Black, it was mixed by Ian Anderson (Tull) helped with production having got to know the band when Steeleye supported Tull in teh UK & America.
+The US LP version of 'Thomas the Rhymer' is a 3:14 (radio friendly) version with the BGO CD reissue now including the 6:44 version.
+Produced by Steeleye/Robin Black, it was mixed by Ian Anderson (Tull) having got to know the band when Steeleye supported Tull in the UK/America.
 Anderson later worked with Maddy extensively on a solo album.
 It was through Anderson that they reportedly managed to get Bowie, who did not take any payment.

 6th Cork, Savoy Cinema

 7th Limerick, Savoy Cinema